gitcat456/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

-Objective: Gain familiarity with Django by setting up a Django development environment and creating a basic Django project.
-This task aims to introduce you to the workflow of Django projects, including project creation and running the development server.
+# LibraryProject — Django Introduction

+This project is part of the **ALX Django Learn Lab**, under the module **Introduction to Django**.
+It serves as a foundational exercise for setting up and understanding the structure of a Django project.

+---

+## Project Structure